Barryrowe/cordova-build-utils/README.md

 ```

 # Notes
-- The script will `dev` for the environment, but you can provide the env as a parameter like below, to have the output name the files appropriately.
+- The script will use `dev` for the environment, but you can provide the env as a parameter like below, to have the output name the files appropriately.

     ```
     ./build.sh prod